charlatteD/charlatteD/README.md

 * Implement the Shapelet algorithm in R (Shapelet)
 * Binary random effects expectation maximizaiton tree (BREEMtree)
-* Visualization of the coronavirus in LA
+* Visualization of the cases of coronavirus in LA (stopped updating in May 2020 because I was so sad about the spike of cases after the lockdown)

 I am currently learning about implementing ML models in Python.
 Saying goodbuy to R is not easy for me :(